Dante-Cadiz/lemon-qualitycontrol/README.md

-## Acknowledgements (optional)
+## Acknowledgements
-* In case you would like to thank the people that provided support through this project.
+* My mentor, Mo Shami, fir supervising this project
+* The #project-portfolio-5-predictive-analytics channel on Slack and especially the ode Institute Tutors who participate there for providing technical advice